Jim Farley (businessman): Senior career

 On August 4, 2020, Ford announced that Farley would succeed Jim Hackett as the CEO of Ford on October 1, 2020.
 At the same time, it was announced that Hackett would retire and become a special advisor.
 In July 2021, Farley was nominated to join the board of directors for Harley-Davidson by the company's CEO Jochen Zeitz in an effort to revitalize the motorcycle maker and prepare it for an electric future.

+Views on technology

+In July 2025, Farley predicted that "artificial intelligence is going to replace literally half of all white-collar workers in the U.S."